Lawful Permanent Resident

 - Fourth preference: religious workers and miscellaneous categories of special immigrants

-- Fifth preference: investors who invest either $1 million or $500,000 into a U.S. business that creates or, in some cases, sustains at least 10 jobs over a required period
+- Fifth preference: employment creation visas for investors who invest either $1 million or $500,000 (if business is located in a Targeted Employment Area (TEA)) into a U.S. business that creates or, in some cases, sustains at least 10 full-time jobs

 Green Card Ethnic Diversity Lotteries

-The U.S. also issues a certain number of green cards every year via a lottery system (“diversity visa lottery”) to people from certain countries who meet certain requirements.
-Because this system is designed to diversity of our immigrant population, nationals of countries from which we receive high levels of immigrants are barred from participating in this lottery system.
+The U.S. also issues a certain number of green cards every year via a lottery system (“diversity visa lottery”) to qualified people from certain.
+Because this system is designed to diversify the immigrant population, nationals of countries from which U.S. receives high levels of immigrants are barred from participating in this lottery system.
 The list of barred participants can change annually, depending on immigration levels from the prior year.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.